garrandall/popular-music-data/tracks/i-heard-it-through-the-grapevine-the-california-raisins.md

 ---
 Vocal By Buddy Miles

-Ooh, I bet you're wondering how I knew
+Oh, I bet you're wondering how I knew
 Bout your plans to make me blue
 Of some other guy you knew before
 Between the two of us guys